 In this episode of From Tailors With Love we look at arguably one of the most stylish films of the last decade INCEPTION (2010) directed by Christopher Nolan, with a wardrobe provided by Jeffrey Kurland.

-Costume Designer Jeffrey Kurland seems to be the go-to guy for Christopher Nolan now having previously done the wardrobe for Inception, Dunkirk and the soon-to-be-released Tenet.
+Costume Designer Jeffrey Kurland seems to be the go-to guy for Christopher Nolan now having previously done the wardrobe for Inception, Dunkirk and Tenet.

 I’m joined by Christopher Laverty author of Fashion in Film, and the blog Clothes on Film.
 About the costume designer Jeffrey Kurland Chris says: